fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

 *[Videos](https://vimeo.com/album/4881878) from the making of and [hello world first cuts](https://vimeo.com/album/4881878/video/225453047)

 **Design wins**
-* Spitting rails to make an axis a large or larger than the mother machine works with our chamfer rail system
+* Spitting rails to make an axis as large as or larger than the mother machine works with our chamfer rail system
 * The chamfer rail system performs decent with long axes
 * Placing the Y axes upside down underneath the machine beds works very well for gantry type machines
 * The torsion box based gantry became super stiff and quite light